 1) in which there is purulent inflammation

-2) in which microorganisms have entered
+2) into which microorganisms have entered

 4) 1 and 2 statements are true

-2) chipping the inflammation focus with an antibiotic
+2) injection of inflammation with an antibiotic

 4) urgent blood test